JonNData/JonNData.github.io/_posts/2020-02-06-Tennis-Upsets.md

 ### Data

 I looked into data from the Association of Tennis Professionals (ATP) that documented matches from 2012 to 2017.
-This contained information on tournament matches round by round with betting odds off several online websites including BetOnline365.
+This contained information on tournament matches round by round with betting odds off several websites including BetOnline365.

-I defined an **upset** as the player winning with a lower implied probability (the betting odds gave them a higher payout, and a lower chance of winning).
+I defined an **upset** as the player winning with a lower win probability (the betting odds gave a bet on them a higher payout, and a lower chance of winning).
 An **expected** outcome is the opposite: the more likely to win succeeded.

 ### Circumstances